Friday, October 15th – Sunday, October 17th, 2021

 Day 3 – 9 hours – Environmental emergencies, offshore medicine, diagnostic tools, specific disease states, sea sickness, medical kits, special interest topics, debrief, test, adjourn.

 CERTIFICATION.
 Full participation earns Offshore Emergency Medicine certification by Wilderness Medical Associates International.
 State licensed Paramedics/EMT’s receive 36 CE credits in addition.
 Nurses, PA’s and Doctors can use the course for Category II credits.
 The course is Coast Guard approved under CFR 46 and accepted by US Sailing for first aid training.

 Refunds are acceptable up to 30 days prior to the start of the event.

 Inside 30 days of the event, refunds will be issued if the space can be filled with another student.
-If the space is not filled with another student, there will be no refund.
+If the space is not filled with another student, there will be no refund and a credit will be carried forward for one calendar year to use at the next class offering.